Spencer Steer Player Props: Reds vs. Orioles

-The Cincinnati Reds, including Spencer Steer and his .629 slugging percentage over his past 10 games, take on starter Tyler Wells and the Baltimore Orioles at Oriole Park at Camden Yards, Tuesday at 7:05 PM ET.
+Spencer Steer and his .442 on-base percentage over his past 10 games (75 points higher than his season-long percentage), will be in action for the Cincinnati Reds against the Baltimore Orioles and Kyle Gibson on June 28 at 7:05 PM ET.

-In his previous appearance, he reached base in all four of his plate appearances (3-for-3 with a home run and three RBI) against the Orioles.
+In his most recent game he had a hitless performance (0-for-3) against the Orioles.

 Spencer Steer Game Info & Props vs. the Orioles